-[Actual title: Never Leave Well Enough Alone, by Raymond Loewry]
+The actual title of the book is Never Leave Well Enough Alone, by Raymond Loewy.

 Source: The perceptive and farsighted words of perfumer Edmond Roudnitska, in Concerning the Circumstances Favorable to the Creation of an Original Perfume, from April/May 1984 Perfumer & Flavor/st, Vol. 9, No.2, p.
 127.